Ananda Thandavam: Plot

 At the airport, everyone is gathered, and Madhu's parents are collecting the coffin with Madhu's body.
 Rad tries to lie to Madhu's parents that he was perfect to her in every way and cannot understand why this happened.
 In the meantime, Raghu, who had also come to see Madhu's body, arrives.
 He gets enraged and charges at Rad with a security's revolver, but he then finds out that it is locked.
-Madhu's parents apologize to Raghu that their daughter's death was caused by their own greed and betrayal, and take Madhu's body to India.
+Madhu's parents apologize to Raghu that their daughter's suicide was caused by their own greed and betrayal, and take Madhu's body to India.
 Outside the airport, Raghu is consoled by Ratna as she tells him that she loves his relationship commitment more than him.